-A study in the International Journal of Eating Disorders suggests that the average length of time a person spends in an inpatient eating disorder program is 83 days.
-During that time, the family might be asked to play a role, by participating in therapy and learning how to amend destructive family behaviors, but the family might also be asked to help when the treatment program is over and the person returns home once more.
+During treatment, the family might be asked to play a role, by participating in therapy and learning how to amend destructive family behaviors, but the family might also be asked to help when the treatment program is over and the person returns home once more.

-All families are different, and people who have eating disorders can also differ from one another in ways both large and small.
+All families are different, and people who suffer from addiction can also differ from one another in ways both large and small.
 As a result, it’s hard to state exactly what families will need to accomplish in their therapy programs, as each family might have its own set of issues to examine and work through.
-However, research suggests that most eating disordered families have traits in common that can lead to disordered thinking and distorted eating.
-This Emotional Life suggests that these patterns include:

-In family therapy sessions, the group can examine patterns like this and identify how they might have started, and what might be done to amend them in the future.
+In family therapy sessions, the group can examine family patterns that may have contributed to or enabled the abuse, and what might be done to amend them in the future.
 Families can learn how to communicate clearly and support one another lovingly.
-In addition, families can also learn more about eating disorders, and they can come up with effective plans they can put into place if the person with the disorder begins to exhibit unhealthy symptoms in the future.
+In addition, families can also learn more about addiction, and they can come up with effective plans they can put into place if the person with the addiction begins to exhibit unhealthy symptoms in the future.

 When formal treatment programs are complete, the person might still struggle with lingering urges to use.
 Being thrust back into an environment that once supported the addiction can be difficult, causing intense cravings, pressure and pain.
 Family members can help by remaining available and understanding.
 They can listen to the person discuss all of these thoughts and feelings, working hard to avoid placing blame or making judgments about the thoughts.
 Family members can also prompt the person they love to go to support group meetings or call a counselor when the pressure seems too high for the person to handle alone.